gtumedei/chrome-extension-template/README.md

 ## TODO

-- Add an example of manipulating the active tab
-- Add an example of running a background script
-- Add button to open window as a popup
+- Find a way to write service workers in TypeScript